 The West Coast Ocean Data Network is dedicated to increasing communication between state and federal agencies, tribes, universities, NGOs, and industry to leverage resources for new data collection, develop data best management practices, conduct trainings, and ensure compatibility of regional datasets.

 The Network Forum includes communication tools for data producers and users and a member directory of contributors.
-You can also access our recently launched Knowledge Base of data sharing best practices.
+You can also access our Knowledge Base of data sharing best practices.
 To learn more or participate in our Network, please contact us, or subscribe to our network listserv.

 In addition to the "Discover" web interface for data seekers, this portal provides several machine pathways for application developers to enable them to search and connect to the services and datasets published by network members.
 These pathways represent multiple ways that portal services can be integrated into local tools, and thereby enable smaller projects to benefit from the published contributions of the wider network.